 The following table lists all the fields in the Project Details panel of the Project Application:

-Note: This name must be unique—no other project can exist in Funding with the same name.
-However, funds of a different type can use the same name.
+A funding project name which must be unique.
+Note: Funds of a different type can use the same name.
 For example, a Travel Fund and a Project fund can use the same name.

 Topic / Category

-(Required) Type of industry that relates to your repository.
-For example, the Cloud topic is appropriate for an Express Gateway project.
+Type of industry that relates to your repository.
 Click in the field to open a list of names to choose from.
 Click after you select a category from the list.
-Note: The category/categories are reflected in the List of categories you have added... field after you add a category.

 CII Project ID